KevinGranlund/SWEProj/README.md

 SOFTWARE ENGINEERING 470 PROJECT

-This project monitors bandwidth usage, with automated reporting, once banddiwth exceeds cap it sends email to the admin, it also restricts access to to blacklisted websites stored in text file
+This program monitors bandwidth usage, with automated reporting, once banddiwth exceeds allowed cap it sends email to the admin, it also restricts access to to blacklisted websites stored in text file